GradysGhost/jirc/README.md

 ## The Plugins

-Right now, there are three plugins.

-### logger

-The logger plugin simply writes logs of all the channels the client has joined to disk in the `log` directory.

-### eightball

-This is a dumb game where you ask a yes/no question and jIRC responds with a random answer.
-To ask a question, anyone in the channel can use either of these commands:

-    .8ball
-    .eightball

-For example:

-    <SomeGuyInTheChannel> .8ball Is this an incredibly stupid game?
-    <jIRC> Definitely!

 ### communicator

 This plugin is an **INCREDIBLY INSECURE** way to have jIRC send custom messages into a channel by sending it carefully formed HTTP requests.
 There's a config file at `plugins/communicator.json` that lets you set the HTTP server listening port and a password (in plaintext; how's that for security?).
 By default, the port is `3000` and the password is `password`.
 With default settings, you can convince jIRC to say something by running a `curl`: